SEN at The Clifton Centre header

 SEN

 Some members of staff have undertaken ELKLAN training to support speech and language needs.
+We currently have a SALT therapist one day a week supporting whole school interventions.
 All staff members are trained in Team Teach which means they are able to use de-escalation techniques in difficult situations; this also means that they are trained in using physical techniques and interventions if necessary.

 What ongoing support and development is in place for staff regards supporting children and young people with SEN?